 Kazuki Omori arguably revived the Godzilla franchise in the late 1980s and the early 1990s.
 As the director and screenwriter of the popular Godzilla vs. Biollante (1989) and Godzilla vs. King Ghidorah (1991), Mr. Omori helped revitalize the G-series, which had mostly stayed in hibernation since 1975, with bold new ideas and contemporary story lines.
 In July 2006, Mr. Omori, through the translation of Robert Field, spoke with Brett Homenick about his career as one of Godzilla’s most popular filmmakers.

-Brett Homenick: The first question for Mr. Omori is just to give us a little bit of his background, growing up, and if he watched kaiju movies growing up.
+Brett Homenick: The first question is, just to give us a little bit of your background, growing up, and if you watched kaiju movies growing up.

-It was the 60th anniversary, and I think we were able to pull in the kaiju movie and a war-type of movie, and we were able to get a lot of the different types of genres into this movie, so we think it was a success.
-All of these different genres were in this movie, so it was a well balanced movie, I thought.
-So for the 60th anniversary, it was a very worthy movie, the producer and everyone thought.
-So we had a very (good) balance with the movie itself, and Godzilla vs. King Ghidorah which we hadn’t done in a long time, having this really strong enemy, and looking at the results, it’s, among the movies I’ve done and of the Godzilla movies I’ve seen, it’s my favorite movie.
+It was the 60th anniversary for Toho.
+At that time, Toho had three main genres of movies: war, science fiction, and kaiju movies.
+All these different genres were in this movie, so it was a well-balanced movie, I thought.
+So, for the 60th anniversary, it was a very worthy movie, which is what the producer and everyone thought.
+So we had a very [good] balance with the movie itself, and [the battle of] Godzilla vs. King Ghidorah, who had been a really strong enemy, is contained in this movie.
+Thus, it’s my favorite movie.
 Does that answer the question?

 BH: That answers the question and then some!
 Just to backtrack a little bit, talk about becoming involved in Toho Studios and getting involved in directing Godzilla films.

-KO: After the remake of the (1984) Godzilla, Toho sent out word that they wanted new ideas for Godzilla movies, and because there were a lot of fans, they got tons and tons of different ideas that had come to Toho from many people.
-And among all those entries that they had sent in, they had five left over that they were thinking about using.
-And one of them was they were going to use the cells of Godzilla and reproduce them to make Godzillas all over the world or something like that.
-And the other was there was going to be a plant monster.
-And among the five left over, producer Tanaka liked these two, the one that had to do with the Godzilla cells and using them for something and the plant monster.
-And so the dentist who brought in the idea of this plant monster, this was the one they decided to use.
-His name is Mr. Kobayashi, the dentist.
-He’s probably the most well-versed dentist in the world when it comes to Godzilla! (laughs) And being a dentist, he was the one who came up with how to put Godzilla’s teeth in the movie! (laughs)
+KO: After the remake of Godzilla, Toho sent out word that they wanted new ideas for Godzilla movies, and, because there were a lot of fans, they got tons and tons of different ideas sent to Toho from many people.
+Among all the entries they had sent in, they had five left over that they were thinking about using.
+One of them was that spies were going to scramble for the cells of Godzilla, and the other was there was going to be a plant-monster.

 KO: A lot of this idea came from the producer, Tomoyuki Tanaka.
-Godzilla himself had come from radioactivity, the nuclear type of stuff, so what is the next generation?
-It has to be something dealing with biotechnology.
-So we had Biollante in that era because it is the next generation that people would understand a lot easier.
-I think one other reason Mr. Tanaka wanted me to do this movie is that I’m a licensed doctor, so it was a good match for me to do this movie.
+Godzilla himself had come from radioactivity, so what would be the next generation?
+It had to be something dealing with biotechnology.
+So we had Biollante in that era because it was the next generation that people would understand a lot easier.
+I think one other reason Mr. Tanaka wanted me to do this movie is that I am a licensed doctor, so it was a good match for me to do this movie.

-BH: I was asking specifically about Biollante, the ones from there … We’ll come to King Ghidorah a bit later.
+BH: I was asking specifically about Biollante, the ones from there.
+We will come to King Ghidorah a bit later.

-KO: One of the things we tried to get a lot of foreign actors to come to Biollante, but they wanted more money, and we didn’t have that kind of money, to bring a lot of these famous actors.
-I think everyone who’s seen the movies would understand that most of the money goes into the making of the special effects, so there’s not a lot of money put into the casting.
-So trying to find the perfect person, especially when we want to use foreigners for these movies, we always had to a lot of drama trying to find the perfect person, people to fill the different roles.
-One other thing is that, because this is a Japanese movie, and most of the people who watch it are not just adults but younger people as well, that there’s too much English in it, they’re not going to understand the whole process, and we need foreigners who can speak some Japanese if not a lot of Japanese.
-When it came to Biollante, some of the foreigners we used in that, them being able to speak Japanese, again, is a good thing, but a lot of them have a very bad accent, so it’s very hard to understand their Japanese sometimes.
-So when it came to Biollante, we had a hard time to find the right people to fit the roles.
+KO: One of the things we tried to get a lot of foreign actors to come to Biollante, but they wanted more money, and we did not have that kind of money to bring a lot of these famous actors.
+As you may know, the producer believed that most of the money should go into the making of the special effects, so there was not a lot of money put into the casting.
+When we want to use foreign actors for these movies, we struggled to find them.
+Because this is a Japanese movie, most of the people who watch it are not just adults but younger people, as well.
+If there are too many subtitles in it, then they are not going to understand it.
+Thus, we asked the foreigners to speak some Japanese.
+When it came to Biollante, some of the foreigners we used in that spoke Japanese.
+However, as they spoke a lot of Japanese words, some of them were not clear enough for the audience to understand.
+Thus, we had a hard time finding the right people to fit the roles.

-So we realized from Biollante that we had all these problems, so when it came to King Ghidorah, we went out of our way to find foreign actors who could speak Japanese that was understood by the Japanese people. (turns to Robert Field) So he was M11! (laughs)
+Then we realized from Biollante that we had all these problems, so, when it came to King Ghidorah, we went out of our way to find foreign actors who could speak Japanese that could be understood by the Japanese people. [turns to Robert Scott Field] So he was M11! (laughs)

 BH: In Godzilla vs. Biollante, you created the character Miki Saegusa, the psychic.
 Just talk a little bit about why you decided to create that character, and did you have any intention that she would become a recurring character throughout the series?

-At the beginning, I had no idea that she would be in other movies, but as Biollante went so well, and she got some popularity, she came to be in some of the other movies.
-“Mothra vs. Bagan,” even though it did not become a movie, she was scheduled to be in that movie as well.
-There’s a movie called Carrie, and it was kind of an image like that.
-I thought of this Carrie character and brought in Miki.
-The image of that type of movie brought her in.
+At the beginning, I had no idea that she would be in other movies, but, as Biollante went so well, and she got some popularity, she came to be in some of the other movies.
+She was also scheduled to be in “Mothra vs. Bagan,” even though it did not become a movie.
+There is a movie called Carrie, and it was an image like that.
+I created her by imagining Carrie, [which is also a] Stephen King novel.

 BH: Well, the composer for Godzilla vs. Biollante is Koichi Sugiyama, and this is the only Godzilla movie that he scored.
 So just talk a little bit about working with Mr. Sugiyama and composing the score with him and working with him.

-KO: I think he’s a great composer, and at the time he was doing a lot of composing for different software games.
-So with his knowledge and experience in the game area, he could bring in a new flavor of fantastic type of music that would probably go well with the Godzilla genre, I thought.
-As you see in the James Bond films, the theme (music) is basically the same, but the music changes in every movie, and it was my thought of doing that as well.
-Besides Mr. Ifukube, he’s the one who always did the Godzilla movies, I think if there was anyone who could take his place … you can’t really take his place, but if there was anyone else good at it, it was Mr. Sugiyama.
-Mr. Tanaka also wanted to make Godzilla more of a Hollywood-type where maybe Americans or some other countries would like it as well, and the music up to then had been very Japanese, and so bringing in this new type of music would probably make it easier for the Americans and other foreign countries to like Godzilla and the movie itself.
+KO: I think he’s a great composer, and at the time he was composing music for games.
+With his knowledge and experience in game music, I thought he could bring a new flavor of fantastic music that would probably go well with the Godzilla genre.
+As you see in the James Bond films, the theme [music] is basically the same, but the music changes in every movie, and it was my thought of doing that, as well.
+Being different from Akira Ifukube, who was the one who always did the music for Godzilla movies, I think Mr. Sugiyama is a great composer because he and I could work very well.
+Mr. Tanaka also wanted to make Godzilla more of a Hollywood movie where maybe Americans or people from other countries would like it, too, and the music up until then had been very Japanese.
+So bringing in this new type of music would probably make it easier for the Americans and other foreign countries to like Godzilla and the movie itself.

-BH: All right, well, let’s switch gears for a little bit and talk about Godzilla vs. King Ghidorah.
-Now you’ve already spoken a little bit about it, but just talk a little bit more in detail about writing the script and incorporating the ideas Mr. Tanaka wanted.
+BH: Let’s switch gears for a little bit and talk about Godzilla vs. King Ghidorah.
+Now you have already spoken a little bit about it, but just talk a little bit more in detail about writing the script and incorporating the ideas Mr. Tanaka wanted.

-KO: I pretty much said everything about the process about that. (pause) I think in the movie, one of the newest concepts was Mecha-King Ghidorah.
-As with King Kong, there was a Mechanikong, and so our thinking was that if there was a King Ghidorah, there could be a Mecha-King Ghidorah as well, and it could work, and it seemed to have worked.
-But the whole process was a lot of fun and very interesting, I think.
+KO: I pretty much said everything about the process about that. [pause] I think, in the movie, one of the newest concepts was Mecha-King Ghidorah.
+There was Mechanikong as a counterpart to King Kong, and there was Mechagodzilla as a counterpart to Godzilla.
+That is why we thought it was natural that there could be a Mecha-King Ghidorah.
+But the whole process was a lot of fun and interesting, I think.

-BH: All right, well, as with Biollante, there was also a sizable gaijin cast.
-I’m always very interested to learn how it is to work with a foreign cast, so I’d like (you) to talk a little bit about working with those gaijin.
+BH: As with Biollante, there was also a sizable gaijin [foreigner] cast.
+There were several people like Kent Gilbert, Chuck Wilson, Richard Berger, and a certain chap named Robert Scott Field, and as I say, I am always very interested to learn how it is to work with a foreign cast, so I’d like you to talk a little bit about working with those gaijin.

-KO: Working with the foreigners in this movie was a lot of fun and very easy in the sense that all of the foreigners in the movie were also Godzilla fans.
-So it was easy for me to explain what I wanted them to do, and they were excited about being in it.
+KO: Working with the foreigners in this movie was a lot of fun and easy in the sense that all of the foreigners in the movie were also Godzilla fans.

-BH: One of the veterans that you worked with was Yoshio Tsuchiya, and he’s a legendary actor.
-And just say a little bit about working with him.
+BH: One of the veterans that you worked with was Yoshio Tsuchiya, and he is a legendary actor.
+Just say a little bit about working with him.

-And because he passed away, we thought who could be the opposite of a tearing Godzilla, and Mr. Tsuchiya’s the only one we could think of worthy of that role.
-If you know of Mr. Tsuchiya’s background, he’s only been in Mr. Kurosawa’s movies or in kaiju movies, so everybody knows him from these two genres.
-And so Mr. Tsuchiya, when we brought this to him and said, “We’d like you to do this role,” he says, “I’ve been waiting my whole life for this role.”
-So I personally think we found the right actor, and we have Godzilla crying in the face of this human being, and I think of all the movies in the Godzilla series, this has to be the best scene, in my personal opinion.
+Because Mr. Hirata had passed away, we thought, who could act opposite a tearful Godzilla?
+Mr. Tsuchiya was the only one we could think of who was worthy of that role.
+If you know of Mr. Tsuchiya’s background, he has only been in Mr. [Akira] Kurosawa’s movies or in kaiju movies, so everybody knows him from these two genres.
+So, when we brought this to Mr. Tsuchiya and said, “We would like you to play this role,” he said, “I’ve been waiting my whole life for this role.”
+I personally think we found the right actor, and we have Godzilla crying in the face of this human being.
+I think of all the movies in the Godzilla series, this has to be the best scene, in my personal opinion.
 But Mr. Tanaka said, “Why is Godzilla crying?!” (laughs)